RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/tests/results/OS2(REXXSAA,OBJREXX,Regina),Windows(ooRexx,Regina),Ubuntu(ooRexx,Regina).md

 | `..\dotdotpath` | 0 | 1 | 0 | 0 | **1** ||
 | `..\dotdotpath.rex` | 0 | 1 | 0 | 0 | **1** ||

+Dot-relative call tests produce a matrix which is almost identical to the downward-relative calls, and completely identical to the dot-relative calls; modulo [the SAA bug](#the-saa-bug), REXXSAA and Regina exhibit the same behaviour (i.e., they only search in the current directory).
+The only test result matrix difference appears when the ooRexx interpreter is being tested: the ooRexx directory exception algorithm skips "..\file", and does not search the same directory or the `PATH`.
+It's interesting to note that OBJREXX _does_ search in the `PATH` in this case.

 ### Upward-relative calls with a trick

 | Call   | SAA | OBJ | REG | OOR | Some| Comments   |